bekk/bekk-christmas/post/react/managing-content-with-sanity.md

 authors:
   - Henning Håkonsen
 ---
-So you have an idea of an application and just started with you project.
+So you have an idea of an application and just started with your project.
 You need some content, and because you think a CMS (Content Management System) is overkill, you want to keep it simple and create some configuration with content which is imported into your app.
 The data is used to present some functionality in your app, for example display restaurants, blog post or whatever.

 In the beginning this approach is awesome!
 The application is up and running in no time, so you go on to the next feature and keep adding data to your setup.
 The amount of content increases and before you know it, you are stuck in content management hell.

-Sanity maybe the tool and the backend you need to rescue your project.
+Sanity may be the tool and the backend you need to rescue your project.
 It is a headless CMS, which means it only cares about storing and managing your content while you can focus on the implementation of the view of your application.
 Sanity has very good documentation and has implemented their own query language to help grabbing the correct content for your feature.

 ## Define your data model